evidentlyai/evidently/docs/book/get-started/tutorial.md

 suite
 ```
 {% hint style="info" %}
 **Available tests and presets**.
 You can refer to the All tests [reference table](../reference/all-tests.md) to browse available Tests and Presets.
-To see interactive examples, use one of the notebooks in the [Examples](../examples/examples.md) section.
+To see interactive examples, refer to the notebooks in the [examples](../examples/examples.md) section.
 {% endhint %}

 You can also export the output in other formats.